freezecoder/umiviewer/README.md

 #Introduction

 A viewer for UMI and metrics file from DropSeq analysis.
+The results of the canal pipeline are used as input to this dashboard viewer.
 This code uses the shiny framework ( http://shiny.rstudio.com).

 # Dependencies